 You should check in Friday night if you can.
 We expect to start bright and early on Saturday.
 If you want a full rundown of check-in, check out the information on the USA Dance National Ballroom DanceSport Championships’ Check-In Process page!

-Otherwise, check-in will open 60 minutes before the first heats on Saturday morning.
+Otherwise, check-in will open at least 60 minutes before the first heats on Saturday morning.

 This year we’re pleased to announce the addition of a social dance on Friday evening!
 This will be for around 2 hours between the daytime and evening session.
 Afterwards, you can join us for the night show, which will feature fabulous open level dancers from around the country.
 Spectator tickets to the night show cost $10 for college students.

 During the Day – At the Competition

 Have fun competing!
 As a friendly reminder, you should be prepared to be On Deck at least 30 minutes before your heat starts.

 Seminars will be available at times many of you are not dancing.
 For sure there will be at least 8 of them.
 Subjects and lecturers are TBD – we’ll announce them as soon as possible!

 Don’t forget to hydrate and eat food.
 There is no lack of restaurant options within walking distance of the hotel at every price range.
 Most importantly, there are several excellent ice cream vendors!
 Feel free to order it as delivery or just go walk outside to get it.
 There is also a restaurant inside the hotel, but it may be a little out of your price range.

-When you aren’t dancing, you are welcome (read: encouraged) to watch and cheer on the other dancers – even if you aren’t dancing that day or that night.
+When you aren’t dancing, you are welcome (read: encouraged) to watch and cheer on the other dancers.
 Pro tip: when you cheer for Senior dancers, about 90% of them remember you cheering and remember to cheer for you specifically.

 Things to Do Besides Compete